About Cairo, Egypt

 Filling up a travel itinerary for a vacation in Cairo is easy as there are many great attractions and destinations to include.
 Here are some of the best places to explore in Cairo:

 Egyptian Museum: Opened to the public in April 2015, the museum is home to an extensive collection of ancient Egyptian antiquities, with a representative amount on display.
 Visitors will find an extensive collection of coins and papyrus that were used in the Ancient world on the ground floor.
-On the first floor, the museum displays artifacts that date back to the final dynasties of Egypt which include items from the tombs of the Pharaohs Amenophis II, Thutmosis IV and more.
+On the first floor, visitors will find artifacts that date back to the final dynasties of Egypt which include items from the tombs of the Pharaohs Amenophis II, Thutmosis IV and more.

 Al-Azhar Park: The Project for Public Spaces lists Al-Azhar Park as one of the world’s 60 great public spaces.
 The park is an important destination for tourists who are visiting Egypt as the site is surrounded by some the most significant historic districts that belong to Islamic Cairo.